Robyn Folks, M.A.

 Charlane Oliver, M.P.A.

-Charlane Oliver, M.P.A, joined the staff of the RWJF Center for Health Policy at Meharry Medical College in April 2011 as program coordinator.
+Charlane Oliver joined the staff of the RWJF Center for Health Policy at Meharry Medical College in April 2011 as program coordinator.
 Charlane received her undergraduate degree in human and organizational development from Vanderbilt University and a master’s in public administration degree from the University of Tennessee-Knoxville.
-Before accepting the position with the center she worked as program director for the Knoxville Leadership Foundation.
+She is a member of the Nashville Young Leaders Council, Center for Nonprofit Management's Young Nonprofit Professionals, and a board intern for the YWCA Nashville.
+Before accepting the position with the center she served as the director of a youth mentoring program for the Knoxville Leadership Foundation.

-Jarrod Lockhart joined the staff of the RWJF Center for Health Policy at Meharry Medical College in February 2012 as program coordinator.
+Jarrod Lockhart joined the staff of the RWJF Center for Health Policy at Meharry Medical College in February 2012 as a program coordinator.
 Jarrod is a native of Birmingham, Alabama, and received his bachelors in psychology from the University of Alabama at Birmingham.
-He has also received his masters in higher education leadership with a concentration in college administration and leadership.
+He has also received a masters in higher education leadership with a concentration in college administration and leadership from Kaplan University.
 Before accepting his position with the center, he worked as program coordinator for the University of Alabama at Birmingham’s Center for Community Outreach Development (CORD) and The Worship Center Christian Church.